FGasper/p5-Net-Libwebsockets/README.md

 LWS allows setting a callback to direct log output to someplace other than STDERR.
 This library, though, does not (currently?) support that except via contextual logging ([Net::Libwebsockets::Logger](https://metacpan.org/pod/Net::Libwebsockets::Logger)).

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 23:

-    Unterminated L<...> sequence